Realized in memory of Jim Petersen

 About the Sculpture Trail

-The new outdoor Sculpture Trail continues the Museum’s commitment to presenting fine art sculpture within the fabric of Jackson Hole’s incomparable landscape.
-The Sculpture Trail was realized in memory of James F. (Jim) Petersen, a true American entrepreneur.
-It honors his lifelong commitment to education, art, photography, and love of the Tetons.
+The Sculpture Trail, designed by award-winning landscape architect, Walter Hood, underscores the Museum’s commitment to presenting fine art sculpture within the fabric of Jackson Hole’s incomparable landscape.
+The Sculpture Trail opened in 2012.
+The Sculpture Trail was realized in memory of Jim Petersen.

-The Trail will feature nearly 30 permanent and temporary works of art.
-By September 2012 we will have seven monumental pieces in place, enriching the collection in new and interesting ways.
+The Trail is an ongoing project, and will eventually feature nearly 30 permanent and temporary works of art.
 We endorse and support a variety of artistic styles and subjects related to our mission including site-specific, contemporary, non-representational pieces.

 The Museum and Sculpture Trail are on the main thoroughfare into Jackson from the north and connect directly to the extensive Community Pathways system; making us accessible via car, public transportation, bicycle, and foot.
 The Sculpture Trail is free and open to the public, with a variety of programs and exhibitions during regular Museum hours and select summer evenings.
-See What’s Happening for a schedule of live music, theater, yoga and other programs out on the Trail.
+Visit WildlifeArt.org for a schedule of live music, theater, yoga and other programs out on the Trail.